Fed caps bank dividends, suspends stock buybacks in 3Q coronavirus pause

 Continue Reading Below

-"The Board took several actions following its stress tests to ensure large banks remain resilient despite the economic uncertainty from the coronavirus event" the statement read which includes the following actions:
+"The Board took several actions following its stress tests to ensure large banks remain resilient despite the economic uncertainty from the coronavirus event" the statement read which includes the following actions to be imposed during the third quarter:

 - Suspending share repurchases